PARALOGISM

 (1) Paralogism of four terms.

-(2) Paralogism concluding from two negative premises.
+(2) Paralogism of two negative premises.

 (4) Paralogism of the undistributed middle term.